George Jonas: Career

 Following his schooling, Jonas worked for Radio Budapest as a program director.
 He immigrated to Canada in 1956 following the 1956 Hungarian Revolution.
 Jonas worked as a freelance print and broadcast journalist until he was hired by the Canadian Broadcasting Corporation in 1962.
 There he worked as a staff editor and producer for the next 34 years producing his last show for CBC-TV in 1996.
-He was best known for producing the true crime series The Scales of Justice, in collaboration with famed criminal lawyer Eddie Greenspan, for both CBC Radio and CBC Television.
+He was best known for producing the true crime series Scales of Justice, in collaboration with famed criminal lawyer Eddie Greenspan, for both CBC Radio and CBC Television.
 He worked as a columnist for the Toronto Sun from 1981 to 2001, when he moved to the National Post, where he remained a regular contributor until his death.
 He wrote 16 books, one play, and two operas.

 Jonas was on the advisory board of the Munk Debates held semi-annually in Toronto, Ontario, Canada.

 Vengeance

 His 1984 book Vengeance was a bestseller, printed in 21 editions in 13 languages.
-It portrayed the events of the Israeli Operation Wrath of God, undertaken in retaliation for the murder of Israeli athletes by Palestinian terrorists at the 1972 Olympics in Munich.
+It portrayed the events of the Israeli Mossad assassinations following the Munich massacre, undertaken in retaliation for the murder of Israeli athletes by Palestinian terrorists at the 1972 Olympics in Munich.
 The book was later adapted twice as films: first, as a made-for-TV-film Sword of Gideon (1986).
 It was later developed as a feature film Munich (2005), directed by Steven Spielberg and with a screenplay written by Tony Kushner, an American playwright who won the Pulitzer Prize.

 In an extended article in Maclean's magazine in January 2006, Jonas wrote about the development of the book, for which he was commissioned by publishers who had heard Avner's story, and the long process of it being developed as a feature film.
 He felt that the film Munich suggests that there is little difference between terrorism and counter-terrorism, and thus Spielberg's movie had a spirit opposite to that of his book.
 In the article, Jonas notes that the world and opinions about allowable actions and grievances has changed in the nearly 20 years between when his book was published and the film was being developed.
 (He was not able to read the screenplay or see the film before commercial release, so did not influence what was done.)

 Of some critics' assertions that his source for the book had fabricated his story, Jonas told the publishers and Jonas that he was head of a Mossad hit team.
 Given the nature of intelligence and secret operations, Jonas acknowledged there was no sure way to determine whether his source was telling the truth, as governments do not like to confirm such material.
 But he had done considerable research, and said that he could confirm details at some of the places where his source had claimed to be operating.